Gangadhar184/Raiqa-health-Online-Assignment/README.md

 # Counter and List Management Functionality

-- It is a part of Raiqa Health
+- It is a part of Raiqa Health Assignment.
+Implement all features given in the assignement

 - A simple React Application that allows users to increment/ decrement a counter, add Values to a list and sort the list in ascending or descending order